T HE S ECRET OF H IS P URPOSE …. T HE P LAN FOR THE F ULLNESS OF THE T IMES

 upon nations and cities.

-"But the Levites shall camp around the tabernacle of the testimony, so that there will be no
+"But the Levites shall camp around the tabernacle of the testimony, so that there will be

 tabernacle of the testimony."
 (Numbers 1:53 NASB)

-The Levites were different from the other tribes in that they were given charge of the
+The Levites were different from the other tribes in that they were given charge of the tabernacle

-upon them and they would die.
+they would die.
 Non-Levites were considered strangers to the tabernacle.